marcomusy/pianoplayer/README.md

 The output is saved as a [MusicXML](https://en.wikipedia.org/wiki/MusicXML) file with name `output.xml`.<br />

+Pre-fingered notes are supported: if a note already has a fingering mark, `PianoPlayer` keeps it and uses it as an anchor for the following optimization.

 ```bash
 pianoplayer         # if no argument is given a GUI will pop up
 # Or